jbiason/blog/content/thoughts/why-rust-and-not-go.md

 > back-office for the operations team they keep in a country where labor is
 > cheap.

-Wait, it is technological but not technological?
+Wait, so it is technological but it is not technological?
 I know, this should be in the nitpick section, but there is another important point here.

 Thing is, business people do not care about reconciliation; they worry about deliveries and cheap labor _and that is_.
 Are they delivering?
 Are they cheap?